koenrane/KR-new-site/content/import/four-usages-of-loss-in-ai.md

 I don't know what inner cognition would or would not satisfy this vague-to-me definition.
 What does it mean for a loss function to be "aligned" with the intended goal?

-Suppose you told me, "TurnTrout, we have definitely produced a loss function which is aligned with the intended goal, and inner-aligned an agent to that loss function."
+Suppose you told me, "`TurnTrout`, we have definitely produced a loss function which is aligned with the intended goal, and inner-aligned an agent to that loss function."

 - Suppose I went to the computer where the miraculous loss function is implemented.
 What should I expect to see when I read the code / do interpretability on the trained loss-model?
 - Suppose I inspected the model data for the purportedly inner-aligned agent, and used powerful interpretability tools on the model.
 What kind of cognition would I expect to find?